Make a general complaint

 Following referral of a complaint to the Complaints Team either by a citizen or by a service, the team will carry out an assessment of the complaint and any action that has been taken to resolve it at the informal resolution stage.
 The team will define the issues that require investigation from the information provided in the complaint.

 If a complaint is to be investigated under stage 1 then written confirmation will be provided to you, confirming this course of action and advising who the allocated investigating officer will be.
 You will also be informed of what matters will be included in the investigation.

 In the majority of cases, the manager of the service that the complaint is about will carry out the investigation however in some cases it may need to be allocated to another manager outside of the service.

-The purpose of a Stage 2 Review is to provide an opportunity to identify where you feel that the complaint was not adequately investigated at Stage 1.
-This may include highlighting where the Stage 1 Local Resolution investigation and response is viewed as being incomplete or unclear in its outcome or whereby there is relevant evidence available that was not considered as part of the investigation at Stage 1.
-Please be aware that a Stage 2 Review will not re-investigate the Stage 1 complaint.
+The purpose of a stage 2 review is to provide an opportunity to identify where you feel that the complaint was not adequately investigated at stage 1.
+This may include highlighting where the stage 1 local resolution investigation and response is viewed as being incomplete or unclear in its outcome or whereby there is relevant evidence available that was not considered as part of the investigation at stage 1.

 You will be informed that this will be the full and final response to your complaint and that you have the right to take your complaint to the Local Government Ombudsman, should you remain dissatisfied.